stuarthayhurst/alphabetical-grid-extension/.github/pull_request_template.md

  - Does the pull request cause any new dependencies to be required?
  - Have any new dependencies, quirks, options or makefile targets been documented?

-## Related issues:
+## Related issues / pull requests:
  - If the pull request requires another pull request to be merged first, please make note of this in the summary and mark the pull request as WIP
- - If the pull request is designed to fix an issue, tag it here.
+ - If the pull request is designed to fix an issue, tag it at the end of the pull request
- - For example: Fixes #1
+ - For example, add `Fixes #1` as the last line